-In Dec.
-2015, the U.S. Department of Transportation announced that the U.S. would begin regularly scheduled commercial air service to Cuba.
+In December of 2015, the U.S. Department of Transportation announced that the U.S. would begin regularly scheduled commercial air service to Cuba.
 Last summer, DOT awarded flight routes for both non-Havana and Havana routes.
 On Aug.
 31, 2016, JetBlue became the first U.S. passenger airline to complete a commercial flight to Cuba in over five decades.
 On November 28, American Airlines flew the first U.S. commercial passenger flight to Havana.
-Currently, 10 U.S. airlines offer service to 10 Cuban cities:
+Currently, 5 U.S. airlines offer service to 10 Cuban cities:

 Tourism and Cuba's Private Sector

-Cuba’s private sector is the fastest growing industry in Cuba’s economy, estimated to have grown to about 1/3 of the island’s workforce.
-This boom in private sector employment is fueled by increasing travel to the island tourism.
+Cuba’s private sector is the fastest growing industry in Cuba’s economy.
+It is estimated that almost a third of Cuba’s workforce is involved in private sector activities.
+This boom in private sector employment is fueled by increased tourism to the island.

-There are over 4,000 paladares (privately-owned restaurants) and more than 28,000 casas particulares and a growing number of taxi drivers, and millions more private sector employees.
+There are over 2,000 paladares (privately-owned restaurants), more than 28,000 casas particulares (private homestays), a growing number of taxi drivers, and thousands more private sector employees.
 Many of these cuentapropistas (self-employed workers) would benefit tremendously if we lift the tourism travel ban on Cuba.

 April 2, 2015:

-Airbnb launches in Cuba with 1,000 listings; the company has since quadrupled its listings on the Island and continues to empower Cuba’s private sector.
+Airbnb launches in Cuba with 1,000 listings.
+The company has since expanded to 24,000 listings and continues to empower Cuba’s private sector.